 You might have kids who can make a mean homemade chicken noodle soup…but also are experts at video games.
 It’s okay.

 You might cut your own wood and know how to sew your own clothes.
-And you also might still enjoy, from time to time, a really good cup of coffee at Starbucks.
+And you also might still enjoy, from time to time, a really good cup of coffee at a local coffeehouse.
 It’s okay.

 In your quest to break the chains of slavery to technology and “modern life”, please make sure you’re not becoming a slave to simple instead.